Raven-July/Endoscopic-Artifact-Inpainting/README.md

 This work makes use of data from the **Restored** [CVC-ClinicSpecific](https://github.com/hmzawz2cbh/CVC-ClinicSpecific-restore?tab=readme-ov-file) dataset(Unofficial Version).

-This work was partially supported by \[add funding sources here].
+This work was supported by Ningbo Fregty Optoelectronics Technology

 ---